 There are lots of people out there claiming to know how to get cheap or even free energy.
 Why is Focus Fusion different?

 Unlike zero-point energy and cold fusion, which are based on new physical theories, or at least new interpretations of existing theories, aneutronic fusion with a dense plasma focus device, which we call Focus Fusion, is based on an original application of very well-confirmed scientific theories such as electromagnetism and quantum mechanics.
 No “new physical theories” are invoked.
-Indeed we are utilizing natural phenomena that have been observed at much large scales in the universe– in solar flares, for example.
+Indeed we are utilizing natural phenomena that have been observed at much larger scales in the universe—in solar flares, for example.

-If aneutronic fusion with the device is so good, why is LPP the only group working on it?
+If aneutronic fusion with the device is so good, why is LPPF the only group working on it?

 Aneutronic fusion with the plasma focus device, or Focus Fusion for short, is not the product of one researcher or one group.
 It is the fruit of a research program involving dozens of experimental groups around the world over 40 years.
 The plasma focus device, while it has suffered over the years from a great lack of funding, and faced challenges to theoretical understanding, has now become one of the most promising alternatives to the costly tokamak approach to fusion.
 In Latin America, for example, plasma focus devices are the only alternative device that is now being actively researched.

-In this work, LPP President Lerner has built on the work of the late plasma focus pioneers Winston Bostick and Victorio Nardi of Steven Institute of Technology and of the founder of modern plasma physics, Nobel Laureate Hannes Alfven.
+In this work, LPPF President Lerner has built on the work of the late plasma focus pioneers Winston Bostick and Victorio Nardi of Stevens Institute of Technology and of the founder of modern plasma physics, Nobel Laureate Hannes Alfven.

 You say you can convert the energy directly into electricity.
 How?